Customer Segmentation Explained with 6 Examples and 8 Models

 The idea behind need-based segmentation is that understanding the user’s pain points will enable you to reach them with targeted recommendations.

+There are two approaches to need-based segmentation—descriptive-first and needs-first.
 In descriptive-first, you start by using descriptive data (like demographics) to group customers and then identify the needs of each group.
 While in needs-first, you identify the needs of your audience first and then find how the descriptive data is related to each need.

 7. Value-based segmentation